 - Freezing: this cake can be frozen, well wrapped.
 Defrost it in the fridge first.
 Take into account that it will not come back to the exact state it was before being frozen.
 It will dry out slightly and have a tighter crumb.
 And don't freeze it twice if you already froze the layers before assembling the cake.

-This lemon blueberry cake recipe covers all bases: easy, fresh and full of flavor.
+This lemon blueberry cake recipe covers all bases: easy, fresh and flavorful.

-No matter what part of the world you're in right now, there are few cakes as cheerful and easy to devour as one with citrus and berries.
-It will make your day better if you're in spring (lucky bastards, and I say that with love) or if you're in the middle of a rather dreary, rainy fall (like me, bummer).
+No matter what part of the world you're in, there are few cakes as cheerful and easy to devour as one with citrus and berries.
+It will make your day better if you're in spring or in the middle of a rather dreary, rainy fall (like me, bummer).

-For you guys celebrating 4th of July soon, small wedding on a budget or any other summer celebration, let me tell you this recipe is spot on.
+For you guys celebrating the 4th of July soon, a small wedding on a budget, or any other summer celebration, let me tell you this recipe is spot on.

 Lemon blueberry cake